manavmody/newsletter/README.md

 # newsletter

 This is a newsletter signup website which was made using Mailchimp API key.
+Postman was also used to implement this.

 The user will be asked for First Name,Last Name and email ID.